DFHack/dfhack/docs/Plugins.rst

 Subcommands that persist until disabled or DF quits:

 :adamantine-cloth-wear: Prevents adamantine clothing from wearing out while being worn (bug 6481).
-:advmode-contained:     Works around bug 6202, i.e. custom reactions with container inputs
+:advmode-contained:     Works around :bug:`6202`, custom reactions with container inputs
                         in advmode.
 The issue is that the screen tries to force you to select the contents separately from the container.
 This forcefully skips child reagents.
 :civ-view-agreement:    Fixes overlapping text on the "view agreement" screen
-:craft-age-wear:        Fixes the behavior of crafted items wearing out over time (bug 6003).
+:craft-age-wear:        Fixes the behavior of crafted items wearing out over time (:bug:`6003`).
                         With this tweak, items made from cloth and leather will gain a level of wear  every 20 years.
 :embark-profile-name:   Allows the use of lowercase letters when saving embark profiles